salaboy/kubecon-na-keynote/platform-cluster.md

 kubectl create ns production
 ```

-Next we will install Crossplane to provision infrastructure using a declarative approach.
+Next we will install Crossplane so that we can provision infrastructure using a declarative approach.

 ## Installing Crossplane

-Let's install [Crossplane](https://crossplane.io) into it's own namespace using Helm:
+Let's install [Crossplane](https://crossplane.io) into its own namespace using Helm:

 ```